 If your budget for an engagement ring is in the $1,000 to $2,500 range, you’ll generally want to limit your search to 14K gold rings only.

 14K gold offers the best value of the engagement ring metals.
-For example, this solitaire setting is priced at $240 in 14K white gold and $480 in 14K yellow gold.
+For example, this solitaire setting from James Allen is priced at $240 in 14K white gold and $480 in 14K yellow gold.
 Switch to 18K gold and the price increases to $580.
 For platinum, it’s even more expensive at $820.

 Our 14K vs. 18K gold comparison explains the differences between these two types of gold in more detail.
 In this case, sticking to 14K gold frees up more of your budget to spend on a more impressive and beautiful center diamond.

 As we’ve covered in our guide to the best times to buy an engagement ring, you can often get a small discount on your setting by shopping at the right time.
-This can often reduce the total price of your fiancé-to-be’s by several hundred dollars — a lot if you have a tight budget.
+This can reduce the total price of your partner’s ring by several hundred dollars — a lot if you have a tight budget.

 The key to this process, as we’ve mentioned before, is to focus on the parts of a diamond that have the biggest impact on its appearance and price, all while minimizing those that cost more but don’t have a huge impact on its looks.

 Let’s start with the setting.
 With a $1,000 budget, almost all pavé, halo and side-stone settings will be prohibitively expensive.
 For example, this knife edge pavé setting costs $850 on its own, giving you only $150 to spend on a diamond.

 Because of this, we recommend sticking to solitaire settings.
 The solitaire setting looks elegant and beautiful.
 Because it has a fairly simple design, it’s largely immune to trends, meaning it’s a timeless option that will look just as good in 20 years as it does today.